spacesailor24/zksync-guessing-game/README.md

     However, it also says that correct guess get `80%` of the contract's balance:
     > If players guess the number, they get 80% of the contract value plus 100 GUESS tokens

-## How to Use
+## NPM Scripts

+- `pnpm run dev`: Starts the frontend on a `localhost` server.
+- `pnpm run build`: Builds the Vue.js frontend for deployment.
+- `pnpm run preview`: Serves the production-ready build locally for previewing before deployment.
+- `pnpm run deploy`: Deploys using script `/deploy/deploy.ts`.
 - `pnpm run compile`: Compiles contracts.
-- `pnpm run deploy`: Deploys using script `/deploy/deploy.ts`.
-- `pnpm run interact`: Interacts with the deployed contract using `/deploy/interact.ts`.
+- `pnpm run clean`: Runs `hardhat clean`.
-- `pnpm run test`: Tests the contracts.
+- `pnpm run test`: Tests the contracts using a local backend.

 ### Environment Settings

 To keep private keys safe, this project pulls in environment variables from `.env` files.
-Primarily, it fetches the wallet's private key.
+Primarily, it fetches the wallet's private key used for contract deployment.

 Rename `.env.example` to `.env` and fill in your private key: